-2.2.4 Application to regulatory understanding
+2.5 Application to regulatory understanding

-To demonstrate how Maud’s output can be used to yield useful metabolic insights we used the results of our case study to explain why the flux of the enzyme GNMT is higher in dataset 1 than in dataset 12.
+To demonstrate how Maud’s output can be used to yield useful metabolic insights we used the results of our case study to explain why the flux of the enzyme GNMT is higher in dataset 1 than in dataset 12 (Figure 5).
 GNMT is an irreversible enzyme that is homotropically activated by its substrate, competitively inhibited by its product and heterotropically inhibited by 5,10- methylenetetrahydrofolate (mlthf).
-The diverse regulation makes it the ideal test case to elucidate regulatory changes.
+The complex regulation makes it the ideal test case to elucidate regulatory changes.

-Figure 5 shows the regulatory description of GNMT, according to the results our main case study analysis.
-Each curve shows the marginal posterior distribution of the ratio of the corresponding regulatory component in dataset 1 compared with dataset 12.
+Regulation can be separated into enzyme abundance, allostery and saturation and we can plot the marginal posterior distribution of the ratio of the corresponding regulatory component in dataset 1 compared with dataset 12 (right panel).
 A positive value indicates that the component was increased in dataset 1 relative to dataset 12, with 0 indicating no difference.
 The probability, according to our model, of the component acting in each direction is given by the relative area under the curve on each side of the zero point.

 Our model correctly inferred that saturation and allosteric effects were the main drivers of regulation between the two datasets in this case, with the curves for each component aligning with the ground truth shown in red.